hidden-rad/MIMIC_data/README.md

-# MIMIC-CXR / JPG data
+# MIMIC-CXR / JPG data Download the MIMIC data we are targeting
-## Download the MIMIC data we are targeting
+To download the corresponding 'MIMIC-CXR / JPG' file, you need a license signed by Physionet in the data usage agreement.

 ## Step-by-Step Instructions